 If there is a collision between two cars and one leaves, the driver that leaves is guilty of hit and run, regardless of whether he or she caused the accident.
 Additionally, collisions involving bicycles, motorcycles or any type of vehicle on the road can be a hit and run if one of the parties leaves the scene.

-What Are My Options After a Hit and Run?
+What Are My Options After a Hit and Run in Florida?

 Even if the other driver is never found, you may be able to collect damages from your own insurance company.
 You should review your auto insurance policy to see if you purchased uninsured/underinsured motorist coverage.
 This provision protects individuals who are involved in an accident with a driver that does not have enough coverage to pay for damages, or if the motorist was uninsured.